ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy_api.md

 [[= include_file('code_samples/api/public_php_api/src/Command/TaxonomyCommand.php', 41, 42) =]]
 ```

-To get all children of a specific taxonomy entry, use `TaxonomyServiceInterface::loadEntryChildren()`.
-You provide it with the entry object, and optionally specify the limit of results and their offset.
+To get all children of a specific taxonomy entry, use `TaxonomyServiceInterface::loadEntryChildren()`,
+provide it with the entry object, and optionally specify the limit of results and their offset.
 The default limit is 30:

 ``` php
 [[= include_file('code_samples/api/public_php_api/src/Command/TaxonomyCommand.php', 48, 53) =]]